Rapes and women rights in India

 Sudden request for dowry

-It is one of my relative’s wedding in the last week of May.
-The bride is a graduate student and the groom works for a CA (charted accountant) in Lucknow.
-The bride’s father has a small saree business so not much money.
-The marriage was arranged by some relative of the bride.
-This marriage is very traditional and everything is being done according to Hindu religion.
-The groom and his family seemed so nice to me when I first met them because when the bride’s father asked about dowry, the groom’s father said that it was not an issue for them.
+One of my relatives is getting married in the last week of May.
+The bride is a graduate student, and the groom works with a chartered accountant in Lucknow.
+The bride’s father runs a small saree business, so the family does not have much money.
+The marriage was arranged by one of their relatives.
+It is a very traditional wedding, with everything being done according to Hindu customs.
+When I first met the groom and his family, they seemed very nice.
+In fact, when the bride’s father asked about dowry, the groom’s father said it was not an issue for them.
+I really appreciated that response.

 Tourism in Amritsar